 Get my free DIY winter wreath SVG cut files and patterns

 If you make a DIY winter wreath, show us!
 Please share your photo in our Facebook group or tag me on social media with #jennifermaker .
-You can even earn two bonus entries for my 25-Day Gift-Away giveaway if you upload a photo of your version of this project by December 25th.

 See all of the projects, tutorials and free designs in The Great Maker 25-Day Gift-Away Challenge!